 - Another important figure who fits into this trope would be none other than King Magni Bronzebeard, who lead the dwarves of Ironforge until World of Warcraft: Cataclysm.
 It was by his hand that the Ashbringer- a holy blade which shattered Frostmourne in the final confrontation with the Lich King- had been created.
 He also created a weapon for Prince Anduin Wrynn called Fearbreaker.
 It was the only object that remained within the blast radius of the mana bomb dropped on Theramore.

-- Similarly Watts in several of the World of Mana games.
+- Watts in several of the games.
 He forges and upgrades the many types of weapons SD is known for.

-- Melchior from Chrono Trigger cannot not be mentioned, he's one of the earliest video game examples.
+- Melchior from Chrono Trigger is one of the earliest video game examples.

-- In the Suikoden series, there's always an Ultimate Blacksmith for you to recruit.
+- There's always an Ultimate Blacksmith for you to recruit.
 He's always the only one capable of upgrading weapons to the max level.
 For the most part, he starts out somewhat worse, but gets better as you bring him better hammers... and of course, the Golden Hammer is the best one.
 Somehow.